here-be/snapdragon/support/src/content/guides/creating-your-first-parser.md

 There are a few important bits of information in this message:

 - `line:1 column: 1` tells us where in the input string this is happening.
-It's no suprise that we're getting an error on the very first character of our string.
+It's no surprise that we're getting an error on the very first character of our string.
 - `no parser for:` tells us that no "parsers" are registered for the substring that follows in the error message.